Bryce-Leung/DataFerry/README.md

 PowerShell Script with UI to make data transfers between computers easier

 ### How To Use:
+When the script is first ran in powershell the following interface will be seen

 ### Current Functions:
 The current iteration of the DataFerry: